Rushnano/HandheldELISA/parts/partsNote.md

-Technical part documents will be located here.
+Evaluated and implimented technical part documents will be located here.